HL7/davinci-crd/input/pagecontent/cards.md

 {% fragment Binary/CRDServiceResponse2 JSON BASE:cards.where(source.topic.where(code='clinical-reminder').exists()).suggestions %}

+<p class="added-content">A profile defining the expectations of an Additional Orders response can be found <a href="StructureDefinition-CRDHooksResponse-additionalOrders.html">here</a>.</p>

 ### Request Form Completion Response Type
 NOTE: DTR is the preferred solution where forms are needed for capturing information for payer purposes including, but not limited to, prior authorization, claims submission, or audit because of its ability to minimize data entry burden.
 This response type **SHOULD** only be used when DTR is not available or applicable.